ebi-pf-team/interproscan-docs/docs/ImprovingPerformance.rst

 ::
     -cpu N

+The value N for -cpu represents the maximum number of threads (embedded workers) InterProScan will start and run at a time.

 You have to remember, the more cores you specify, the more memory InterProScan will require to run successfully.
 Here are some observed numbers that may act as a guide, but you may have to experiment for your own data.
 The input sequences